-Think of it like this, I choose my friends because I like them not because I need to serve them.
+Think of cultivating a relationship with the Spirit like this: I choose my friends because I like them not because I need to serve them.
 Of course I serve all kinds of people, service has its place.
 But my friends—I mostly just like to get to know them.
 I’m thinking about an old friend that I knew years ago.
 God has given her a tender heart.
 She sees God’s beauty in flowers and trees and sunrises.
 During our friendship, she often shared with me an outlook on life rich with color and love and unspeakable emotion.
 She liked to give gifts, especially ones bringing to mind a time or a moment long gone by.
 She often pressed an unbelievable array of the most delicate flowers, turning them into stunning pictures.
 All of this intricate work was done to express what she felt on the inside.
 Amazing isn’t it?
 To be able to speak with flowers!
 She was tender when others would burst with anger, and she brought a box of hats to every party she attended… when you put one on, even if you thought it would be just for a moment as some kind of peculiar favor for her, you never wanted to take it off.
 “Hats express who we are,” she would say.
 If I had only served this woman, I would have missed out on the beauty of getting to know her.
 And it’s the same with God.

 I began my remarkable journey with the Holy Spirit about a year after I became a Christian.
 Now as it happened, the book of Revelation was the first book I read once I became a Christian.
 (Yes, I started with the end just to see how it all turned out.)
 As I read, I came across a Bible passage that would stay in my mind for years.
 I came across Revelation 12 and I heard not an audible voice, but an inner whisper say to me, “I will tell you about this.”
 So to say the least, I was excited.